data-addict-com/data-addict-com.github.io/_posts/2024-03-22-i-will-never-spend-that-much-time-on-instagram-again.md

 ---
 layout: post
 title: I will never spend that much time on Instagram again
-description: On March 04th 2024, I downloaded all my personal datas on Instagram.
+description: On March 04th 2024, I downloaded all my personal data on Instagram.
 When I dived into them, I realized I have wasted more than 220 whole hours on it, which is a more than 9 whole days non-stop activity.
 I am here to share this experience, and give you the opportunity to check out your own app use.
 date: 2024-03-22 10-24-12 +0200
-categories: Instagram dataviz insight personal datas
+categories: Instagram dataviz insight personal data
-tags: Instagram dataviz insight personal datas
+tags: Instagram dataviz insight personal data
 image: ../assets/img/2024-03-22/thumbnail-instagram.png
 published: true
 ---